- Many people think QuickBooks and FreshBooks are built for the same purpose, but this is a common misconception.

 QuickBooks’ inventory features tie in with its accounting software, which means you can enter payments made to suppliers, inventory on hand, and making future orders based on inventory output.
 These features support small-to-medium retail and manufacturing outfits with complicated accounting procedures.
-FreshBooks doesn’t include inventory features.
+FreshBooks doesn’t include any inventory features.

 FreshBooks doesn’t provide accounting in the form of fully automated balance sheets and the like, but if you want to put in some work, you can enter your own data to fill out balance sheets.
 This can be time-consuming, depending on how many clients and projects you run at a given time.

 QuickBooks boasts over 400 native integrations with payment software, your bank, CRMs, e-commerce, and many other software categories to ensure maximum visibility and control over your financial data and sales processes.
-Some other helpful tools like RecieptBank and PayPal keep your transactions updated with necessary details.
+Some other helpful tools like ReceiptBank and PayPal keep your transactions updated with necessary details.

-- Products and Inventory
+- products and inventory

-- Expenses and Purchases
+- expenses and purchases

-FreshBooks reporting centers on profit margin, and their central dashboard shows your periodic input vs. output.
+FreshBooks reporting centers on profit margin, and their central dashboard shows your periodic input versus output.
 Because FreshBooks works best as an invoicing and time tracking tool, the reports focus on payment collection and a couple of tax-related reports.
 The software has filters to help you build more granular reports, and some of the reports are time-based to help you stay on top of your payments due.